duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/993_AMOD18_objdet.md

 **Step 3**: Launch the object detector container.

-Note: For this command you need the duckiebot's IP address.
-In order to obtain the duckiebot IP address, you should ping your duckiebot in another terminal and note down the IP address.
+Note: For this command you need the Duckiebot's IP address.
+In order to obtain the Duckiebot IP address, you should ping your Duckiebot in another terminal and note down the IP address.

-    laptop $ docker -H ![duckie_bot].local run -it --name object_detection --network=host -e ROS_MASTER_URI=http://![duckie_bot_IP_Address]:11311/  -e DUCKIEBOT_NAME=![duckie_bot] zgxsin/object_detection:1.6
+    laptop $ docker -H ![duckie_bot].local run -it --name object_detection --network=host -e ROS_MASTER_URI=http://![duckie_bot_IP_Address]:11311/  -e Duckiebot_NAME=![duckie_bot] zgxsin/object_detection:1.6

 Notice that we have to set up the ROS_MASTER_URI variable so that the ros nodes can communicate with each other.
 This command will create a object_detection ros node automatically.
 It will listen to the camera image topic in step 2 and predict images and send the predicted images to another topic for visualization.